-A Morton’s Neuroma is actually incorrectly termed, with the name suggesting it is a tumour or growth.
-Rather than a true neuroma, it is actually what is called a perineural fibrosis, which means that over time the sheath surrounding the nerve becomes irritated, inflamed, and forms a thickened scar tissue.
+A Morton’s Neuroma is incorrectly termed, with the name suggesting it is a tumour or growth.
+Rather than a true neuroma, it is perineural fibrosis, which means that over time the sheath surrounding the nerve becomes irritated, inflamed, and forms a thickened scar tissue.

 Morton’s Neuroma Symptoms

 It usually occurs in between the 3rd and 4th toes (about 65% of cases) as is pictured to the right.
 It is less commonly found in the 2nd webspace, and rarely at all in the 1st or 4th web spaces.
 You can also experience pins and needles or numbness as a result of the nerve being affected.
 The condition tends to occur predominantly in middle-aged females.

 A Morton’s Neuroma is a result of complex biomechanical changes that occur in your feet.
 There are many theories as to the exact cause of the scarring and thickening, but it boils down to a tissue overload.
 The body lays down scar tissue to try to protect the overloaded structure.

 Tight-fitting shoes may exacerbate a Morton’s Neuroma.
 Shoes such as high heels and shoes with tight toe boxes (e.g. women’s fashion shoes and cowboy boots) are particularly damaging to the toes.
 These shoes have a sloping footbed and a narrow toe box.
 The slope causes the front of the foot to bear your weight.
 The angle of the toe box then squeezes your toes together.